agamjeetsingh/2d-platformer/README.md

 ## Future Plans
 - Implement a level parser to create a map from a JSON file
 - Saving and loading data, such as custom key-binds
-- Enemies with AI having natural movements
+- Enemies with AI including natural movement
 - Pausing the game, general input buffering, screen shake, freeze frames
 - Other UI elements like a pause menu, particle effects, shaders